millicast/streaming-sdk-react-native-getting-started/README.md

 Select TestApp-tvOS project and use a tvOS simulator with tvOS 16.

 Run the project, you should see the simulator with the app home page with a buttom to subscribe to a stream.

+### Android TV

+You should have an Android TV Simulator in Android Studio.

+Clone this repository and move to tvapp branch.
+Execute `yarn` to install dependencies.

+Inside android directory, create a file called local.properties and add the path to the sdk directory as follows:
+`sdk.dir = /../Android/sdk`

+Open and run de Android TV simulator and then execute the application from the terminal with `yarn run android`.